idrissyed7/DDSPermissionsManager/README.md

 Canonical topic names appear on the Topic Detail Screen and the Application Detail Screen.
 *DDS developers must use the canonical topic name when creating a topic.*

-TOPICKIND will be "B" if any Application and read the Topic and "C" if Applications must be explicitly added to read.
+TOPICKIND will be "B" if any Application can read the Topic and "C" if Applications must be explicitly added to read.
 The author of the governance file enforces these semantics by writing appropriate rules in the governance file.
 For example,